ArielAlon24/microtask/README.md

 ## How microtask works?

-microtask takes each function decorated with a scheduler and edits it runtime - it adds yield statements one after each line.
+microtask takes each function decorated with a scheduler and edits it at runtime by adding yield statements after each line of code.
 For example the function

 ```python
 @scheduler